IOxCyber/CyberEssentials/Security-Insights/Common Knowledge/OWASP-top10theory.md

 - patch management process, Review cloud storage permissions

 ## 6. Vulnerable and Outdated Components:
--  software is vulnerable, unsupported, or out of date.
+-  `software is vulnerable, unsupported, or out of date.`
 -  If you do not scan for vulnerabilities regularly.

 ### Prevention:
-- Remove unused dependencies, unnecessary features, components, files, and documentation.
+- `Remove unused dependencies, unnecessary features, components, files, and documentation.`
 - Only obtain components from official sources over secure links.

 ## 7. Identification and Authentication Failures:
-- Uses weak or ineffective credential recovery and forgot-password processes
+- Uses `weak or ineffective credential recovery and forgot-password processes`
-- Uses plain text, encrypted, or weakly hashed passwords data stores
+- Uses `plain text, unencrypted, or weakly hashed passwords data stores`
 - Does not correctly invalidate Session IDs.
 User sessions or authentication tokens

 ### Prevention: